dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

    node "<your-hostname>" untainted
    ```

+   > **Note**: At this point, you should have a fully functional kubernetes cluster with calico.
+Confirm that you now have the node(s) `STATUS` as `Ready` using the command: `kubectl get nodes`
+   {: .alert .alert-info}

+   Now, continuing onto setting up the CNX manager(ui) and the CNX apiserver.

 1. Set TLS for CNX manager.
 For simplicity, we will use kubeadm generated kube-apiserver cert and key for cnx-manager as well.
    Create the tls Secret named `cnx-manager-tls`.
    ```